Bharat-kr/spyne-task/readme.md

-# OpenInApp Backend Task
+# Spyne Backend Task

-This Task tries to satisfies all the points assigned in the openinapp backend assignment.
+This Task tries to satisfies all the points assigned in the SPYNE backend assignment.

 ## Tech Stack

 **Server:** Node, Express

 **Database:** MySql

-**Calling Service:** Twilio

 ## Environment Variables